kookmin-sw/capstone-2024-2024-27/README.md

 ## 6. 기타

-This project was bootstrapped with
+This project was based on

 - [vscode-webview-react](https://github.com/rebornix/vscode-webview-react)